-The NextGen Precision Health building will be a state-of-the-art facility at the University of Missouri-Columbia that will be available to all UM System researchers.
-Located adjacent to the MU Health Care and Truman VA hospitals, the NextGen Precision Health building is on schedule to open in the fall of 2021.
+The NextGen Precision Health building is a state-of-the-art facility at the University of Missouri-Columbia that is available to all UM System researchers.
+It is located adjacent to the MU Health Care and Truman VA hospitals.

-As part of the statewide initiative, this world-class facility will bring expert health researchers and clinicians together under one roof in search of solutions to the world’s greatest health challenges.
+As part of the statewide initiative, this world-class facility brings expert health researchers and clinicians together under one roof in search of solutions to the world’s greatest health challenges.

-Designed with the goal of rapid precision health advancement, the building will provide the facilities and resources needed to integrate multidisciplinary laboratory space with advanced analytical instrumentation, computational processing and pilot-scale manufacturing to create a comprehensive precision health research pipeline encompassing the entire system.
+The building provides the facilities and resources needed to integrate multidisciplinary laboratory space with advanced analytical instrumentation, computational processing and pilot-scale manufacturing to create a comprehensive precision health research pipeline that encompasses the entire university system.

 - State-of-the art collision/collaboration space designed with an open laboratory concept

 - Educational resources, including large and small conference rooms with advanced audio/visual capabilities

 - Clinical Translational Science Unit for physiological and cognitive testing of human study participants

 - MAGNETOM Terra 7 Tesla (7T) MRI scanner